Luverne (automobile): Fate

 Luverne production averaged 25 cars per year to 1908 followed by 50 cars per year to 1916.
-25 Big Brown Luvernes were produce in 1917, and just 1 in 1918.
+25 Big Brown Luvernes were produced in 1917, and just 1 in 1918.
 Luverne built coachwork for professional cars on a limited basis and in 1912 entered truck production.
 Automobiles were discontinued in 1917 and the company was reorganized as the Luverne Truck Company.
-This company became Luverne Fire Apparatus, producing fire trucks and equipment into the 1970's.
+This company became Luverne Fire Apparatus, producing fire trucks and equipment into the 1970s.

 Advertising

 Luverne advertising emphasized their strong construction and attractive wood coachwork.
 Advertising slogans included;